sdecoder/cassava-leaf-disease-classification/README.md

 ### Conclusion:

-1. The file size of TensorRT engines don't vary too much.
+1. The file size of TensorRT engines don't vary too much for different date type.
-2. The INT8 has achieved best performance.
+2. The FP16 has achieved best performance.
+The improvement can reach 22.937% (45453.9 qps vs 36973.1 qps)
-3. Because we are using a small network in our template, so we may not expect too much performance boost.
+3. The FP16 quantization has little impact to the accuracy of the inference result.

 <!-- BUILIT WITH
 ### Built With